SharePortation/SharePortation-Protocol-SPP-Example/general-information.md

 SPP defines the *device* as the unit that transmits GPS or GNSS signals for a particular vehicle.
 A given device must have a UUID (`device_id` below) that is unique within the Provider's fleet.

-Additionally, `device_id` must remain constant for the device's lifetime of service, regardless of the vehicle components that house the device.
+Additionally, `device_id` must remaster constant for the device's lifetime of service, regardless of the vehicle components that house the device.

 [Top][toc]